-The high grade Segilola gold deposit is located on the major regional shear zone that extends for several hundred kilometres through the gold-bearing llesha schist belt (structural corridor) of Nigeria.
+The high grade Segilola gold deposit is located on the major regional shear zone that extends for several hundred kilometres through the gold-bearing Ilesha schist belt (structural corridor) of Nigeria.

-Thor's exploration tenure comprises 11 wholly owned explorations licences and four joint ventures.
-Together with the mining lease over the Segilola Gold Deposit, Thor's total exploration tenure amounts to over 1,400 km2.
+Thor's exploration tenure now comprises nine explorations licences and five joint venture partnership exploration licences.
+Together with the mining lease over the Segilola Gold Deposit, Thor's total exploration tenure amounts to over 1,268 km.